 Q. What does it cost to commission an artwork?

 Generally, commissioned pieces are priced slightly higher than comparable pieces in the artist’s portfolio, because of the additional time and effort to consult with all parties, and create a very specific work.
 There are no surprises and the contract or invoice spells out the details very clearly.

-Q. Why should I work with the gallery staff to commission an artwork?
+Q. Why should I work with the gallery team to commission an artwork?

-The Adelman curators maintain excellent relationships with both our gallery artists and our collectors, and have a proven track record of assisting in the translation 0f a client’s vision to the artist.
+Adelman Fine Art maintains excellent relationships with both our artists and our collectors, and we have a proven track record of assisting in the translation of a client’s vision to the artist.
 Oftentimes, it helps to have an attentive third party involved, especially when lofty ideas and reality collide.
-The gallery curator can help smooth over expectations and facilitate agreement between all parties.
-Adelman Fine Art is proud of the integrity of our stable of artists, who appreciate our support and involvement in advancing their careers.
-And artist commissions are a part of that valuable partnership.
+The Gallery Director can help smooth over expectations, and facilitate agreement between all parties.
+Working with artists and collectors, in collaboration, is a significant part of the valuable partnership we have with our represented artists.

 Q. How long does it take to commission an artwork?